 How to Get Started

 To start monitoring employee email using EmailAnalytics, sign up for a free trial.
 Next, on the left-side navigation, you’ll see “Teams” where you can click the “+” icon to create a new team.
 Add the email addresses of the employees you want to track, and they’ll be sent email invitations to join EmailAnalytics.

 After they click the link in the email, they’ll be added to your team and you’ll be able to track them from your dashboard.

 After signing up for the free trial, you can start monitoring employee emails in Gmail or G Suite immediately; your email data will populate into your dashboard immediately and automatically.
 From there, you can regularly check in and see how things are progressing, or you can schedule daily or weekly summaries to be sent to you via email with the metrics that matter to you.

 The number-crunching all happens in the background, so your job is easy; just check out the visuals, make a high-level assessment of who could be spending time more efficiently, and come up with a strategy to improve your team’s weaknesses.

-EmailAnalytics is a specialized tool for Gmail and G Suite, but what if your team uses Outlook?
+EmailAnalytics is a specialized tool for Gmail and G Suite (see our comparison of G Suite vs Gmail if you’re wondering about the differences), but what if your team uses Outlook?

 Having been a long-time user of both platforms, I recommend Gmail because of its many advantages, including Gmail keyboard shortcuts which help boost productivity as well as the myriad Gmail apps, add-ons, and extensions that make Gmail better in so many ways.

 If you’re looking for help switching from Outlook to Gmail; I’ve written a guide on how to do so in four easy steps (just click that link).
 But if you prefer to stick with Outlook, you do have options to monitor employee emails in Outlook directly.

 For Outlook email monitoring, your best bet is probably Microsoft’s MyAnalytics, which will help you monitor your productivity in Outlook and across other Microsoft products.